3 killed after plane crashes into Napa County vineyard

-ANGWIN, Calif. - A single engine plane crashed Friday morning in a Napa County vineyard, All three people on board were killed, officials said.
+ANGWIN, Calif. - A single engine plane crashed Friday morning in a Napa County vineyard.
+All three people on board were killed, officials said.

-The plane crashed south of the airport and caught fire, he said.
+The plane crashed south of the airport and caught fire, Gregor said.
 Witnesses told KTVU that the plane crashed just outside the Abreu Vineyards.
 A call to the vineyard was not immediately returned Friday morning.

 William Odegard told KTVU in a tweet that he saw a small explosion just outside the Las Posadas Forest.
 He saw fire engines and ambulances on scene.